When you first think of Sardinia you’re probably imagining delicious food, friendly people, and ancient ruins.

 Although Sardinia is relatively easy to travel around it’s still one of the largest islands in the Mediterranean so it makes sense to stay in or near the areas you want to dive in.
 Sardinia offers a wide range of accommodation options to suit all budgets including hostels, hotels and full-service resorts.

-Or if you’re looking for a more relaxed setting and untouched dive sites, consider a stay on the relatively undeveloped and beautiful island of Sant’antioco to enjoy the lesser-known, but equally impressive, dive spots on the west coast.
+Or if you’re looking for a more relaxed setting and untouched dive sites, consider a stay in the relatively undeveloped and beautiful area of Sant’antioco to enjoy the lesser-known, but equally impressive, dive spots on the west coast.

 What else To do in Sardinia Besides scuba diving?